Conducttr/SkunkWrx/book/ISSUU/IssuuReader/README.md

-ISSUU Reader With NFC Tags
+ISSUU Reader
 ========

-Create an Interactive Book with ISSUU and NFC Tags.
+Create an Interactive Book with ISSUU.
 Powered by Conducttr

 ##Documentation